veshitala/Machine-learning/README.md

-# hello-world
+## Machine learning repository
-This repository is used to showcase machine learning codes.
+This repository presents various examples of machine learning codes I've worked on.